Dhara1402/Banking-Financial_Analytics/README.md

 ![Architecture](https://img.shields.io/badge/Architecture-Medallion-blue?style=for-the-badge)

 Welcome to the **Banking Financial Analytics** repository! 🚀
-This project demonstrates a complete **personal finance data warehouse** built with SQL Server and Power BI — covering FY 2024–2025 bank transactions and credit card statements.
-Designed as a portfolio project, it highlights industry best practices in **data engineering, data modelling, and business intelligence reporting**.
+This project demonstrates a complete **finance data warehouse** built with SQL Server and Power BI — covering FY 2024–2025 bank transactions and credit card statements.
+This is a freelance project, it highlights industry best practices in **data engineering, data modelling, and business intelligence reporting**.

 ---